silintzir/koa-shopify-auth-cookieless/README.md

   ```

   # Please NOTE:
-  This package doesn't use an cookies or Koa session.
+  This package doesn't use any cookies ( obviously ¯\_( ͡° ͜ʖ ͡°)_/¯ ) or Koa session.
 If you want to retrieve the shop or accessToken from the
   context it looks like this:

   ```